 🙏 Please share this article if you liked it. 💜💜 You help us continue!

-FAQs from users: 'How much can you sell your eggs for?', 'If you donate your eggs can you still have babies?', 'Does selling your eggs hurt?
-Is it safe?', 'Is becoming an egg donor worth it?', 'Donating eggs means you are the biological mom of the baby born as a result of your donation?', 'How does being an egg donor work?', 'Selling eggs to fertility clinics multiple times, is it possible?', 'What type of anesthesia is used for egg retrieval?
+FAQs from users: 'Does egg donation decrease a woman's fertility period?', 'What is the financial compensation received by egg donors?', 'How much can you sell your eggs for?', 'If you donate your eggs can you still have babies?', 'Does selling your eggs hurt?
+Is it safe?', 'Is becoming an egg donor worth it?', 'Donating eggs means you are the biological mom of the baby born as a result of your donation?', 'How does being an egg donor work?', 'What are the risks of egg donation for donors?', 'What are the legal risks of egg donation?', 'Selling eggs to fertility clinics multiple times, is it possible?', 'I need egg donation, I have a sister who looks like me and is willing to do it, can she be my donor?', 'What type of anesthesia is used for egg retrieval?
 Local or general?' and 'Can I gain weight during the ovum donation process?'.